 Sidalcea malviflora (DC.)
-Gray ex Benth.
+A. Gray ex Benth.

 Checkerbloom, Dwarf checker-mallow, Dwarf checkerbloom

 This is a variable perennial species with numerous subspecies recognized throughout its range.
 Rhizomes bear dense tufts of dark-green, palmately lobed, fleshy leaves above which grows a flowering stalk 6-24 in. high.
 Pink to purple, hollyhock-like flowers line the stalk and vary in size according to subspecies.
 The flowers open in the morning and twist closed at night.

 This plant is very variable throughout its range, and reseeds readily.